How To Raise An Obedient French Bulldog

 Sit, Stay, Come: The Holy Trinity

-- Sit: Easiest command, perfect starting point
+- Sit: Easiest starting point

-- Stay: Teaches patience and control
+- Stay: Builds patience

-- Come: Vital for safety and recall
+- Come: Essential for safety

 Use Positive Reinforcement